cemosis/internship.2015.zhao.yuheng/Develop/jekyll.md

 #Develop Website With Jekyll
 In simplest terms, Jekyll is a website generator.
 It takes a template directory containing raw text files in various formats, such as Markdown (or Textile), or HTML, and runs those files through converters, then generates a static HTML website that can be hosted on a web server.

 Jekyll is also the engine behind GitHub Pages which is probably Jekyll’s easiest to use hosting solution.
-With it I can simply upload my Jekyll blog to a free GitHub repository and have it automatically compiled and deployed each time you commit.
-This blog site is hosted on GitHub Pages, for free.
+With it I can simply upload my Jekyll blog to a free GitHub repository.

 ##Why would we use Jekyll?